SeongMon/prompt-plus/README.md

 - 6 in the **downsampling path** (0~5)
 - 1 in the **mid block** (6)
 - 9 in the **upsampling path** (7~15)

-This allows for **fine-grained control** over where each concept is represented, enabling creative compositional blending of styles and content across layers.

 ## Citation